pubnub/pubnub-mcp-server/resources/sdk_docs/dart_mobile-push.md

 # Mobile Push Notifications API for Dart SDK

-Connect native PubNub publishing to third-party push services: Google Android FCM and Apple iOS APNs.
-Learn more: Mobile Push Notifications (/docs/general/push/send).
+Connect PubNub publishing to third-party push services: Google Android FCM (Firebase Cloud Messaging) and Apple iOS APNs (Apple Push Notification service).
+See Mobile Push Notifications for details.

+Requires Mobile Push Notifications add-on: Enable in the Admin Portal.
+See the support page for enabling add-ons.

+Supported gateways: PushGateway.fcm (FCM) and PushGateway.apns2 (APNs).
+For APNs2, topic is required and environment is optional (development or production).

 ## Add device to channel

-Requires Mobile Push Notifications add-on (enable in Admin Portal: https://admin.pubnub.com/).

-Enable mobile push notifications for a device on specific channels.
+Enable mobile push notifications on the provided set of channels.

 ### Method(s)